spencerahill/25f-stat-methods-course/info/syllabus.md

 ## Course materials
 This is a zero-cost class: there are no required textbooks to buy, and all the software that we will use is free and open-source.
 (You do need a computer, however.
 If you do not have one, see the "Laptop loaner program" information further below.)

+All of the material that will appear in HW assignments or exams will be included in the powerpoint lecture slides posted on [this page](./lecture-notes.md).

+There is also an under-construction [free online book](https://spencerahill.github.io/stat-methods-book) presenting the material in a different format compared to the powerpoint slides.
+However, except for the [first chapter](https://spencerahill.github.io/stat-methods-book/chapters/intro.html), that online book is still mostly very much under construction, such that it might not be as helpful.  **To reiterate: all the information required for any exam or assignment is in the posted slides for the in-class lectures and labs.**

+Note: because there is no required textbook, the slides contain both material that is really crucial as well as additional material that is more "background" or "if you're still interested".
+Exams and assignments will predominantly draw from the more central material.
+How to tell which is which?
+Come to class!

-That said, there are many great resources available to you that will further assist you.
+Beyond these, there are many great resources available to you that will further assist you.
 See the [Resources](./resources) page of this course website for a list of some recommendations.

-The resource that I will draw on most directly is the textbook [*Statistical Methods for Climate Scientists*](https://ccny.textbookx.com/institutional/index.php?action=browse#/books/3839701/) by Timothy DelSole and Michael Tippett.
+In particular, the resource that I will draw on most directly is the textbook [*Statistical Methods for Climate Scientists*](https://ccny.textbookx.com/institutional/index.php?action=browse#/books/3839701/) by Timothy DelSole and Michael Tippett.
 But again, this is NOT required.

 ## Academic Integrity